Luisa de Guzmán: Early life

-Luisa was Spanish by birth, the daughter of Manuel Pérez de Guzmán y Silva, 8th Duke of Medina Sidonia, and Juana Lorenza Gomez de Sandoval y de la Cerda.
-Her paternal grandfather was Alonso de Guzmán, "El Bueno", while her paternal great-grandmother was Ana de Mendoza y de Silva, Princess of Éboli.
+Luisa was Spanish by birth, the daughter of Manuel Pérez de Guzmán y Silva, 8th Duke of Medina Sidonia, and Juana Gómez de Sandoval y de la Cerda.
+Her paternal grandfather was Alonso Pérez de Guzmán y Sotomayor, 7th Duke of Medina Sidonia, while her paternal great-grandmother was Ana de Mendoza y de Silva, Princess of Éboli.
+Through her mother, she was also a descendant of Isabel, Lady of Viseu, the illegitimate daughter of King Ferdinand I.

 She married a high ranking Portuguese noble, John, 8th Duke of Braganza, in 1633, during the period of the Iberian Union.

 Restoration War

 Despite her Spanish roots, Luisa guided her husband's policies during the Portuguese revolution against Habsburg Spain of 1640.
-She is considered the main influence behind his acceptance of the Portuguese throne when the Revolution seemed to tend to the Portuguese side.
+She is considered the main influence behind his acceptance of the Portuguese throne.

 It is said that being warned of the dangers of becoming queen of a country that was to face Spain's might, she pronounced the famous words:

 Antes Rainha um dia que Duquesa toda a vida.

 Rather Queen for a day than Duchess all my life.

 In some sources, this is quoted as for an hour instead of for a day.

 When she was made aware of a failed attempt to murder the King in 1641, she is said to have been one of the members of the Corte, which supported the execution of nobles like the Duke of Caminha.

 Regency

 In 1656, she was named Regent of the Kingdom after her husband's death and during the minority of her son Afonso VI.
-She continued to occupy the post even after Afonso became an adult in 1662, because her son was mentally unstable.
-She was the target of a failed conspiracy headed by Luís de Vasconcelos e Sousa, Count of Castelo Melhor.

-She defended the principles of freedom and independence of Portugal and controlled the government with a strong hand, fearing her eldest son was incapable and hoping that eventually her youngest son would take the crown.

 Luisa was politically astute and mainly responsible for the diplomatic success of the new alliance with England.
 Her daughter Catherine married Charles II of England.

-She is also credited with the organization of the armies that in the following years would completely ensure Portuguese independence through the victories in the Portuguese Restoration War.
+Afonso was considered mentally unfit for governing.
+In addition to lacking intellect, he exhibited wild and disruptive behavior.
+In 1662, after the king terrorized Lisbon at night alongside his favorites, Luisa and her council responded by banishing some of the king's companions that were associated with the raids.
+Angered, Afonso took power with the help of Castelo-Melhor and Luisa's regency came to an end.
+She subsequently retired to a convent, where she died in 1666.